 Anthony Riches began his lifelong interest in war and soldiers when he first heard his father’s stories about World War II.
 This led to a degree in Military Studies at Manchester University.
 He began writing the story that would become Wounds of Honour after a visit to Housesteads in 1996.
 His latest book, Onslaught: The Centurions II, is out now.

 - Detail of the Ludovici Battle sarcophagus, Palazzo Altemps, Rome © Miguel Hermoso Cuesta

 - Floor mosaic detailing gladiatorial combat, from Galleria Borghese, Rome circa 300 A.D

 - Detail from the ‘Great Hunt’ mosiac, Villa Romana del Casale.

-Read about how the horrors of the slave trade led to slaves and sailors suffering from PTSD in A respectable trade in brutality by Laura Shepherd-Robinson.
+Read about how the horrors of the slave trade led to slaves and sailors suffering from PTSD in A respectable trade in brutality by Laura Shepherd-Robinson, author of Blood & Sugar.